 Seldovia is a tiny coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 248 people and just one neighborhood, Seldovia is the 62nd largest community in Alaska.

-Seldovia is a blue-collar town, with 43.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seldovia is generally considered to be a blue-collar town.
+43.59% of the Seldovia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seldovia is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Seldovia who work in office and administrative support (20.51%), teaching (12.82%), and community and social services (8.97%).

 Telecommuters are a relatively large percentage of the workforce: 21.43% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.